scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 5:12
 project for this metrics scope.
 5:15
-Now let's go to our API.
+Now let’s go to our API.
 5:17
-We'll use the Create method for metrics scopes projects 5:20 which takes two arguments.
+We’ll use the Create method for metrics scopes projects 5:20 which takes two arguments.
 5:21